- Category F1 - indoor fireworks

 These regulations are enforced by local authority trading standards officers.
 Suppliers or shopkeepers in breach face an unlimited fine or six months in prison.

-Storage of fireworks
+Storage and Sale of fireworks

 Laws covering nuisance and danger caused by fireworks

 If a local authority officer judges noise from fireworks to be a statutory nuisance under the Environmental Protection Act 1990, they can issue an abatement notice – however, as firework noise is short lived, in practice it can prove difficult to locate the source.
 If excessive noise is emitted from premises (including gardens) between 11pm and 7am.
 Under the Crime and Disorder Act 1998 local authorities or the police can apply to magistrates for an anti-social behaviour order where anyone has caused "harassment, alarm or distress".
 Disobeying an order carries a maximum penalty of a five year prison sentence.